Road to ... (Family Guy)

 The "Road to ..." episodes, also known as the Family Guy Road shows, are a series of episodes in the animated series Family Guy.
-They are a parody of the seven Road to... comedy films, starring Bing Crosby, Bob Hope, and Dorothy Lamour.
+They are a parody of the seven Road to ... comedy films, starring Bing Crosby, Bob Hope, and Dorothy Lamour.

-These episodes revolve around Stewie Griffin and Brian on a road trip in a foreign, supernatural or science fiction setting not familiar to the show's normal location in Quahog, Rhode Island.
+These episodes revolve around Stewie and Brian on a road trip in a foreign, supernatural or science fiction setting outside the show's normal location in Quahog, Rhode Island.
 The first, titled "Road to Rhode Island", aired on May 30, 2000, as a part of the second season.
 The episodes are known for featuring elaborate musical numbers, similar to the original films.
-As of 2019, there are eight "Road to" episodes.
+As of 2025, there are eight "Road to" episodes.

 The "Road to" episodes contain several signature elements, including a special version of the opening sequence, custom musical cues and musical numbers, and parodies of science fiction and fantasy films.
 Many of the episodes are popular among television critics, and have been nominated for several awards.
 In 2000, "Road to Rhode Island" was nominated for the Primetime Emmy Award in the "Outstanding Animated Program (for Programming Less Than One Hour)" category.
 In 2009, "Road to Germany", along with two other episodes from the seventh season, were nominated for the Primetime Emmy Award in the "Outstanding Comedy Series" category, the first time in 48 years multiple episodes of one animated series were nominated for the same award.

 Episodes

 Segments

 "Road to" episodes typically consist of three parts following a series of theatrical or cultural-themed credits, and beginning with a segment at the Griffin family home in Quahog, Rhode Island.
 This segment usually establishes a conflict that Stewie and Brian must overcome by leaving Quahog and the rest of the Griffin family.
-For the second segment, Stewie and Brian obtain the established goal, which differs in each episode, and have included Brian reuniting with his mother in "Road to Rhode Island", Stewie finding his lost teddy bear in "Road to Rupert", and rescuing Mort Goldman, the town's pharmacist, in "Road to Germany". and being lost in different dimensions "Road to the Multiverse".
+For the second segment, Stewie and Brian obtain the established goal, which differs in each episode, and have included Brian reuniting with his mother in "Road to Rhode Island", Stewie finding his lost teddy bear in "Road to Rupert", or rescuing Mort Goldman, the town's pharmacist, in "Road to Germany".